Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Combine the beginner and intermediate roadmaps into a complete data career readiness framework.
 - Create the final roadmap connecting Computer Science students with suitable data career paths.
 - Prepare the final documentation and presentation of the project findings.

+## Day 27 Progress

+- Created a new final roadmap notebook: `17_final_data_career_roadmap.ipynb`.
+- Combined the results from the previous project analysis stages to create a complete data career readiness framework for Computer Science students.
+- Integrated insights from:
+  - Technical Skills Analysis (Day 22).
+  - Tools Analysis (Day 23).
+  - Job Focus Analysis (Day 24).
+  - Beginner Readiness Roadmap (Day 25).
+  - Intermediate Readiness Roadmap (Day 26).
+- Built a final learning roadmap showing the progression from beginner foundations to career preparation.
+- Organized the roadmap into three main levels:
+  - Beginner Level.
+  - Intermediate Level.
+  - Career Ready Level.
+- Defined the recommended learning areas for each stage, including:
+  - Python Programming Fundamentals.
+  - SQL and Database Fundamentals.
+  - Data Analysis and Data Cleaning.
+  - Advanced Analytics and Data Modeling.
+  - Machine Learning Fundamentals.
+  - Business Intelligence and Dashboard Development.
+  - Portfolio Building and Job Preparation.
+- Created a final visualization representing the learning progression.
+- Created a career path mapping table connecting data skills with possible career roles:
+  - Data Analyst.
+  - BI Analyst.
+  - Data Scientist.
+  - Analytics Engineer.
+- Saved the final roadmap outputs for GitHub and future project reporting.

+## Day 27 Final Roadmap Notes

+The final roadmap combines the project findings into a structured preparation framework for students interested in data careers.

+Instead of presenting isolated skills and tools, the roadmap organizes the required knowledge into a progressive learning path, starting from foundational concepts and moving toward advanced technical skills and career preparation.

+The framework connects Saudi data job market requirements with practical learning steps that help Computer Science students understand how to prepare for different data-related roles.

+## Day 27 Career Path Approach

+The career path mapping was created to show how different skill combinations relate to different data career directions.

+Examples:

+- Data Analysts focus on SQL, Excel, Python, and visualization.
+- BI Analysts focus on reporting, dashboards, and Power BI.
+- Data Scientists focus on Python, statistics, and machine learning.
+- Analytics Engineers focus on SQL, data modeling, and data pipelines.

+This helps students understand that different data roles require different combinations of skills and tools.

+## Day 27 Main Takeaway

+The final roadmap transformed the collected Saudi data job market insights into an actionable career preparation framework.

+The project moved from analyzing job requirements to creating a practical guide that helps Computer Science students understand the skills, tools, and learning progression needed for data-related careers.

+## Day 27 Next Steps

+- Review the completed roadmap and previous analysis results.
+- Improve the overall project documentation.
+- Prepare the project for the next stage, including dashboard development and final portfolio improvements.